Financial Time Machine List

 Money Doesn’t Buy Friends

-Yup, I spent a lot of money on girlfriends and alleged friends, thinking that is what you do, and in hindsight, given how pissed off I felt about those friends when they turned out to be “fair weather friends” and the girlfriends dumped me, that money was truly wasted.
+Yup, I spent a lot of money on girlfriends and alleged friends, thinking that is what you do, and in hindsight, given how pissed off I felt about those friends when they turned out as “fair weather friends” and the girlfriends dumped me, that money was truly wasted.
 I view that money lost as mostly a learning experience, but at the end of it, the price was more likely more than my tuition for University.

-Everybody is your best buddy, when you have some cash (yes, that is an incredibly cynical statement, but unfortunately a very true cynical statement).
+Everybody is your best buddy, when you have some cash (yes, that is an incredibly cynical statement, but unfortunately a true cynical statement).

-Your Finances are not to be Experimented With
+Your Finances are not an Experiment

 Thinking that you can experiment with financial ideas is stupid.
 I put money in some very odd investments and savings vehicles without fully understanding what the ideas entailed.
 I should have done more investigation first and then gone in with my eyes open.